programmerrakibul/emergency-hotline/README.md

 ## 2. How do you create and insert a new element into the DOM?

-- document.createElement(), this function creates an element.
+- document.createElement(), this method creates an element.

 - First I have to declare a const/let variable and store document.createElement(elementName).